 Highest paid translations

-First of all, needless to say, it is essential for a translator to be highly trained in a given field of specialization; and it is highly recommended to train constantly and keep up with updates within such field.
+First of all, it goes without saying that it is essential for a translator to be highly trained in a given field of specialization; and it is highly recommended to train constantly and keep up with updates within such field.
 Agencies and end clients highly value this trait.
 Once the translator is feeling confident, it is advisable to start with small translations and from the very beginning to start creating translation memories (preferably, one for each company or client).

 Returning to the issue at hand, although much depends on the type of end clients or agencies (and the country in which they are located), the most interesting specializations concerning fees include:

 –Interpretation in Foreign Trade: In general fees are high, especially if it involves unusual languages.
-It all depends on what is considered unusual regarding a given location, for example in Spain a Russian translator of my acquaintance specialized in this area may charge up to €100 ($125) /hour.
+It all depends on what is considered unusual regarding a given location, for example in Spain a Russian translator of my acquaintance specialized in this area may charge up to €100 (around $125 or £95) / hour.

 -Software Localization: It is more like a skill, rather than a specialization.
 It is a skill concerning ICT that every translator can attain.
-There is no lack of work within the powerful software and video game industry, and a translator on the payroll can earn around 30,000/40,000€ ($40,000) a year.
+There is no lack of work within the powerful software and video game industry, and a translator on the payroll can earn around 30,000/40,000€ ($40,000 or £35,000) a year.

 – Sworn translation: Much depends on the language combination and if the source language is legal, notarial or of academic relevance within the country.
-But the added value provided by the sworn translator is indisputable, who can charge up to €0.20 ($0.25) /word.
+But the added value provided by the sworn translator is indisputable, who can charge up to €0.20 ($0.25 or £0.19) /word.

 The rates and fees depend largely on the nature of a company and the country where it is located, but with this post I am trying to highlight some of the highest paid translation specializations.
 Lastly, this post is open to your contributions.
 If you want to share your experiences, please do not hesitate to leave a message.